Worship and music

 We are open for public worship.

 Our Service Times are: 8:00 a.m. & 10:30 a.m.

 Holy Communion is celebrated each Sunday in both services.
 Click here to download an article concerning Holy Communion.

 The Sanctuary Choir rehearses weekly, and sings approximately two-three times per month.
 Material ranges from unison hymn stanzas to four (or more!)-part choral anthems -and everything in between.
 Anyone who enjoys singing is welcome to join-there are no auditions, and the ability to read music is not required.

 Below is an example of a musical offering as sung by our men's choir on March 24, 2019.

 The Handbell Choir rehearses weekly and rings approximately 1- 2 times per month.
 Lord of Life owns three octaves of Schulmerich handbells, and in addition to bell anthems, the choir has begun to enhance the liturgy as well, which adds a nice color to the service.
 Music-reading ability, while helpful, is not required.

-lnstrumentalists are also an important asset to our worship. lf you play an instrument and would like to participate, please contact Elin Gomez, and she will help to include you in a manner that would best fit your ability.
+lnstrumentalists are also an important asset to our worship. lf you play an instrument and would like to participate, please contact the office for whom to speak with.

 Organ and Pianos